Skip to content

-What is legal transcription?
+What is Legal Transcription?

 Legal transcription is the process of typing any type of legal document or proceeding from the spoken word (including audio files) into a written text document that’s been carefully formatted so you can easily find the information you need.